strangelove-ventures/cosmos-operator/README.md

 availability of the source CosmosFullNode.
 At least 2 CosmosFullNode replicas is necessary to prevent downtime; 3 replicas recommended.
 In the future, this behavior may be configurable.

+Known Issues:
+- Cross namespace may not work.
+E.g. CosmosFullNode and ScheduledVolumeSnapshot in different namespaces.

 [Example yaml](./config/samples/cosmos_v1alpha1_scheduledvolumesnapshot.yaml)

 # Install in Your Cluster